neomatrix369/The-AI-Engineer-Challenge/MERGE.md

    npm run dev
    ```

-3. **Test the functionality:**
+3. **Test the multi-format magic:**
-   - Navigate to the upload tab
-   - Upload a PDF file
+   - Upload different file types (PDF, MD, TXT, CSV)
+   - Select multiple files for chat
-   - Verify it appears in the list
+   - Verify the UI text is all updated
+   - Test chat history with file context
-   - Check that non-PDF files are rejected
+   - Check that browser storage still works

-   - Verify the tabbed interface works correctly
+## 🎯 Key Benefits of This Refactor

+- **Future-Proof**: Easy to add new file formats
+- **Consistent Naming**: No more PDF-specific terminology
+- **Better UX**: Clear multi-file support messaging
+- **Maintainable Code**: Shared interfaces and proper exports
+- **Documentation**: Updated READMEs reflect current capabilities

+---

+**Remember**: This was a significant refactor that touches many parts of the codebase.
+Take your time reviewing the changes and testing thoroughly! 🚀